dotnet/extensions/src/Libraries/Microsoft.Extensions.Diagnostics.Probes/README.md

 })
 ```

-The `TimeSpan HealthAssessmentPeriod` for each probe can be set between 5 seconds and 5 minutes, defaulting to 30 seconds.
+The `HealthAssessmentPeriod` property defines how often the health-checks are assessed.
+By default 30 seconds.

 Each probe can also specify `Func<HealthCheckRegistration, bool>?
 FilterChecks` to customize which health checks are run.